Battle of Beaumont (1794): Death of Mansel

-French Retreat
+French retreat

 Aside from the destruction of the main French column, a detachment that had been pushed forward to Troisvilles was driven back by two guns commanded by Congreve and joined the rest of the rout.
-Meanwhile, the 4,000 strong southern column had advanced beyond Maurois with its artillery, but on encountering the fugitives began to retire in good order.
+Meanwhile, the 4,000-strong southern column had advanced beyond Maurois with its artillery, but on encountering the fugitives began to retire in good order.
 This was spotted by Major Stepheicz with two squadrons of the Austrian Archduke Ferdinand Hussars and four of the British 7th and 11th Light Dragoons, who followed up and drove the rearguard back onto the main body to the west of Maretz.
 A few miles further on he came up with the main body and completely dispersed it, capturing 10 guns.
-In this part of the field alone 1200 were reported killed.
+In this part of the field alone 1,200 were reported killed.
 Chapuis' command was pursued by a wide detour all the way to the gates of Cambrai.

+Aftermath

 Mansel's son, taken prisoner by the retreating French as he tried to save his father's life was later exchanged and declared that during the battle "there was not, on the 26th, a single French soldier left in the town" as Chapuis had drawn out the whole garrison of Cambrai to support the attack on Inchy.
 Had this been known at the time a detachment could easily have walked into Cambrai as the French retreated by a very circuitous route.

-Conclusion

 Otto's charge claimed to have killed 2,000 and captured 350 plus capturing 22 guns.
-It was estimated that the total losses of the Republicans on this day were 41 guns and 7,000 killed, wounded and missing.
+It was estimated that the total losses of the French were 41 guns and 7,000 killed, wounded and missing.
 In addition when Chapuis was captured Pichegru's orders for the campaign were found in his pocket.
 In Otto's command the Austrians reported a loss of 9 officers, 228 men and 208 horses, the British six officers, 156 men and 289 horses killed, wounded and missing.
 The overall Allied loss was just under 1,500 men.

-Assessment

 Fortescue describes this action as "the greatest day in the annals of the British horse".
 The French historian Coutanceau offers this tribute: "The decisive day of the campaign: it shows an army immobilized in front of a fortress, being out-manoeuvred and turned by an active and enterprising enemy, propelled by the invincible spirit of the offensive."